Alert 1 of 0

 4. “This is the IRS and we’re calling you about a tax bill you’ve never heard about.”

-The IRS will never initiate contact about an overdue tax bill by phone.
+The IRS will never initiate contact about an overdue tax bill by phone or by email.
+They communicate through the US Postal Service.

 5. “This is the Bureau of Tax Enforcement.
 We’re putting a lien or levy on your assets.”